-f) Case F - Loads clustered in four groups with different delays: The same situation as Case C is simulated, where controllable devices are equally arranged in four groups with twenty-five loads each; however, now, each cluster responds at a different time.
+f) Case F - Loads clustered in four groups with different delays: The same situation as Case C is simulated, where controllable devices are equally arranged in four groups with twenty-five loads each; however, in this case, each cluster responds at a different time.
 The logic behind this is that different groups of devices will have different characteristics in either activation or communication delays, according to their own particularities or communication network connection.
-The case study assumes there is one fast-responding cluster, with the same delay as used in Cases B-E, and the three other clusters have $3\times$ , $4\times$ and $5\times$ as much delay.
-This accounts for different activation and latency delays; in real-world, it might be related to how fast a device is set to measure the grid voltage and react to it, or what is the latency on the communication link given the technology in use, as described throughout Section II.
-The impact of delays in the operation of the system is also emphasized in Section II-B. In the results shown in Fig. 17, the same oscillatory behavior witnessed in Case B clearly appears again.
-Even if it is only 1/4 of the controllable devices that act too quickly compared to Case B (all the rest react slower), they do create a noticeable oscillatory response that has a systemwide perspective.
+This case study assumes there is one fast-responding cluster, with the same delay as used in Cases B-E, and the three other clusters have $3\times$, $4\times$ and $5\times$ as much delay.
+This accounts for different activation and latency delays; in real-world, it might be related to how fast a device is set to measure the grid voltage and react to it, or what is the latency on the communication link given the technology in use, as described throughout Section IV.
+The impact of delays in the operation of the system is also emphasized in Section IV-B. In the results shown in Fig. 19, the same oscillatory behavior witnessed in Case B clearly appears again.
+Even if it is only 1/4 of the controllable devices that act too quickly compared to Case B (all the rest react slower), they do create a noticeable oscillatory response that has a system-wide perspective.

-g) Case G - All devices with random delays: Using the same logic as described in Case F, not only different cluster of devices might respond in a different manner and have different delays, but each devics might intrinsically have a different activation time.
-As such, in this case, we presume each device is assigned a random activation delay (or communication latency), which ranges between the original fast response of Cases B-D, and down to $20 \times$ slower than the fastest-activating device.
-The results shown in Fig. 17 indicate a much smoother system-wide response.
+g) Case G - All devices with random delays: Using the same logic as described in Case F, not only different clusters of devices might respond in a different manner and have different delays, but each device might intrinsically have a different activation time.
+As such, in this case, we assume that each device is assigned a random activation delay (or communication latency), which ranges between the original fast response of Cases B-D, and down to $20 \times$ slower than the fastest-activating device.
+The results shown in Fig. 19 indicate a much smoother system-wide response.
 The plot does show, however, that there might be a particular interval where the fastest-responding loads fall back into a state of oscillation.
-Even then, this is much less prominent than what has been shown in Cases B and F. Still, this can pose a problem if there are loads which are sensitive to many rapid on-off cycles.
+Even then, this is much less prominent than what is shown in Cases B and F. Yet, this poses a problem if there are loads which are sensitive to many rapid on-off cycles.

-h) Case H - Response proportional to voltage: For the last case, let us assume there is an intelligent decision-making algorithm that correlates the response of each device to a grid signal.
+h) Case H - Response proportional to voltage: This last case considers an intelligent decision-making algorithm that correlates the response of each device to a grid signal.
 We pick the "worst-case scenario", Case F, and create a proportional, linear voltage response around the interval from 0.94 to 0.96 pu, which correspond to none and all devices active, respectively.
-Even with the different activation and latency delays, we can see that the results for Case G in Fig. 17 present a very smooth function - in fact, the smoothest of all cases, and closely resemble a normal activity.
+Even with the different activation and latency delays, we can see that the results for Case G in Fig. 19 present a very smooth function - in fact, the smoothest of all cases, and closely resemble a normal activity.

-Case G is a clear example of what has been discussed throughout the entire manuscript, in particular having in mind the existence of a communication network as described in Section II, making use of intelligent coordination strategies and employing new tools for such coordination and actuation, as described in Section V. It is still worth noting that any particular device within each cluster might be subject to different characteristics, as mentioned in Section III, but in general, the system-wide response for such coordinated system can provide a more precise control over the available flexibility offered by DERs.
+Case H is a good example of what is discussed throughout this work, in particular having in mind the existence of a communication network as described in Section IV, making use of intelligent coordination strategies and employing new tools for such coordination and actuation, as described in Section VII.
+It is relevant to note that any particular device within each cluster might be subject to different characteristics, as mentioned in Section II, but in general, the system-wide response for such coordinated system can provide a more precise control over the available flexibility offered by DERs.